beamerblvd/mockredis/README.md

 ## Usage

 Both `mockredis.mock_redis_client` and `mockredis.mock_strict_redis_client` can be
-used to patch instances of the *redis client*.
+used to patch instances of the *redis client*, and `get_mock_redis_client_creator` can be used to create a generator for more flexible mocks.

 For example, using the [mock][mock] library: